Can I Use Apple Cider Vinegar to Clean My Keurig?

 Why Should You Clean Your Keurig?

-Don’t hesitate to clean your Keurig because doing so won’t damage the machine unless you’re an aggressive cleaner.
+Don’t hesitate to clean your Keurig because doing so won’t damage the machine.
 A dirty Keurig is prone to bacteria; hence, the need to clean it as often as possible.

 Apple cider vinegar will remove grounds, built-up oils, and muck.
-This will ensure that the machine is in good condition and will make your coffee tastes better.
+This will ensure that the machine is in good condition and will make your coffee taste better.

 How to Clean Your Keurig with Apple Cider Vinegar